flujoo/flujoo.github.io/content/en/my-music-album-night/index.md

 [Score](scores/rainy.pdf)

 It is late in the night.
-A chill wind is blowing outside.
+A cold wind is blowing outside.
 You feel it is about to rain.
 An unsettled feeling reminds you of a similar night many years ago.
 Faces in your memories are so unclear.
 What is left is only a feeling of suspense.
 You remember you felt cold, confused and frustrated.
 Where are they now?
 You ask youself.
-The rain suddenly comes down and soon stops.
+A heavy rain suddenly comes down and soon stops.
 Then there is only an ominous silence.